-If you are searching for ‘How to Install Hackintosh High Sierra on PC’, ‘How to Install macOS High Sierra on PC’, or ‘Hackintosh High Sierra Installation Guide’ well you are at the right place, This is the official guide to Install Hackintosh High Sierra Zone on PC.
+If you are searching for ‘How to Install Hackintosh High Sierra on PC,’ ‘How to Install macOS High Sierra on PC,’ or ‘Hackintosh High Sierra Installation Guide’ well you are at the right place, This is the official guide to Install Hackintosh High Sierra Zone on PC.

 macOS is built for Apple computers, Installing macOS on PC is called Hackintosh.
 Here you can learn how to Hackintosh High Sierra.
 (We have also previously covered How to Install Hackintosh Sierra on PC.)
-Most of the troubleshooting information is included in this article, so read this article completely once before beginning any procedures.
+Most of the troubleshooting information is included in this article, so read this article entirely once before beginning any procedures.

-- You don’t need a real Mac: All other methods of Installing Sierra require extensive knowledge + a Real mac because those guides are based on macs, but High Sierra Zone never require a mac, you can setup a Hackintosh without the need of a real mac.
+- You do not need a real Mac: All other methods of Installing Sierra require extensive knowledge + a Real mac because those guides are based on macs, but High Sierra Zone never require a mac, you can setup a Hackintosh without the need of a real mac.
 You can set up everything from a Windows / Linux computer.

 - You can install it on a hard drive that already has Windows installed: By default, the macOS installer will not work with hard drives that were originally formatted in Windows.
-Therefore, if your computer’s hard drive already has Windows installed on it, you won’t be able to install macOS on there, but High Sierra Zone automatically patches this so you can bypass this limitation.
+Therefore, if your computer’s hard drive already has Windows installed on it, you will not be able to install macOS on there, but High Sierra Zone automatically patches this so you can bypass this limitation.
 The patch is called MBR Patch.

 - High Sierra Zone Support More Hardware (Including AMD): High Sierra Zone Supports a far range of Hardware, most audio, wireless and ethernet drivers will be installed automatically.